 Children need experiences to make sense before what we teach them can make sense and the brain has the ability to resist the imposition of the meaningless.
 We see the role of the adult as supporting the construction of a cognitive jigsaw, fitting new understanding onto what we already know.
 Sometimes the piece fits easily, sometimes it takes more time and is harder and sometimes it needs adult engagement, modelling, questioning and facilitating to help it fit.
 When children are busily engaged we can assume for most typically developing children that learning and connections are happening.
 We use observations to inform next steps, planning and provision.

 We ensure there is exposure to rich and varied experiences to support development.
 We provide a rich environment in and out to support children’s development physically, emotionally and cognitively.
 There are many daily opportunities to consolidate by returning to practice and rehearse skills and knowledge.
 Children need experiences that are comforting, where they can shine and they are at their best and where they can return to what is constant and familiar – ‘I know this’, ‘I am good at this’.
-The learning becomes secure and deeper, the child becomes bolder and braver and feels more secure.
-With lots of repetition they feel the expert.
-We ensure that there is time to deepen knowledge and transfer experiences into the long-term memory.
-We motivate children to ask their own questions rather than expecting them to answer the questions of an adult.
-Children are encouraged to try things out, test, make mistakes and we as play partners, comment on and model own thoughts, ideas, mistakes.
-The neuro pathways and foundations are deep and broad in order to build the rest of their lives on.
+The learning becomes deeper, the child becomes bolder and braver and feels more secure.
+With lots of repetition they feel expert.

 WAIT, WATCH and WONDER

-What do we see that shows we have IMPACT?
+What do we see that shows we are having an impact?